abdullahfirdowsi/ai-chatbot/README.md

-# 🤖 VizTalk AI Tutor Chatbot with RAG
+# 🤖 AI Chatbot with RAG

-A full-stack AI tutor chatbot application with **Retrieval-Augmented Generation (RAG)** capabilities, built with Angular, FastAPI, LangChain, and FAISS vector database.
+A full-stack AI chatbot application with **Retrieval-Augmented Generation (RAG)** capabilities, built with Angular, FastAPI, LangChain, and FAISS vector database.

 ## ✨ Key Features